ivan-hc/neodb/README.md

 5. creation of the AM-updater script, containing functions to update the application, and most of the time includes steps 2 and 3 just mentioned;
 6. creation and positioning of launcher and icon, if it is an AppImage, the script will try to extract them from the bundle itself with the "`--appimage-extract` option", otherwise the launcher will have to be included in the script and the icon searched among files extracted or downloaded.

-There are also two other optional/obsolete steps, which are more oriented towards standalone use of the script, one is changing the permissions in the application directory (to allow updates with "AM" and without root privileges), the other it's a final message about the origin of the app... but no one knows "AM" anyway (I don't even know why I'm writing this guide... bah...).
+There are also two other optional/obsolete steps, which are more oriented towards standalone use of the script, one is changing the permissions in the application directory (to allow updates with "AM" and without root privileges), the other it's a final message about the origin of the app... but no one knows "AM"/"AppMan" anyway 😉

 -------------------------------